 June - July 2021

 SuperFriendly is a specialist group that helps you make better digital products with design systems.
-Over the months of June and July Mei will be doing in-network presentations on queerness, connecting inclusion to design, and building diverse relationships with intentionality.
+Over the months of June and July Mei gave in-network presentations on queerness, connecting inclusion to design, and building diverse relationships with intentionality.

 LTUX ATL is celebrating Pride Month in June with a panel discussion on how we can make products and teams more inclusive of gender and sexual minorities.
 Listen to LGBTQ UXers speak on the topic and dig in deep on how we as designers can break our work free from heteronormativity.